There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 Having no magic in a magical world, Mash resorts to physically training his body.
 He gains a Saitama-like workout powerup, developing an insane physical power so potent he can overcome any obstacle with sheer strength.

-When forces of the world threaten the calm he safeguards, Mash decides to enroll in a magic academy and acquire the title of Divine Visionary.
+When the world’s powers endanger the peace he protects, Mash chooses to join a magic school and earn the name of Divine Seer.

 He begins his tale at the school and triumphs over his magical colleagues with his absurd power, which he frequently dubs “Strength Sorcery.”